 4) Cleansing cuts and minor skin wounds - Healthy skin is part of our first line of defense from outside germs and infections.
 Whenever it becomes scratched or cut, microbes can penetrate the skin and begin to grow into infections.
 Though there are many over the counter topical applications like Neosporin and other man-made antibiotics and gels, pure, therapeutic essential lavender oil is one of the best, non-toxic and safest topicals to apply to minor cuts and scrapes for kids "boo boos" and adult household accidents.

 5) Lavender Oil for Massage and Relaxation - Lavender oil not only has wonderful aromas that promote stability in the mind and relaxation from an over-stimulated nervous system, it can also help muscles and nerves to relax and slow a bit in order to promote relaxation.
 Lavender oil can be added to a nice hot bath, or used in conjunction with Coconut Oil as a carrier oil for massaging into sore, tense muscles.
-Young Living also produces a wonderful massage oil blend called Relaxation Massage Oil that is pre-blended, pure and wonderfully effective.
+Many fine companies also produces a wonderful Lavender Massage Oil that is pre-blended, pure and wonderfully effective.
 Very little can go a long way as it is a proprietary blend of many essential oils that promote blood flow, loosening of the muscles and relaxation through topical application as well as the aromatherapy that occurs as a natural by-product of using the oil topically.
-(Other oils in this blend are Fractionated Cocos Nucifera (coconut) Oil, Vitis Vinifera (grape) seed oil, Citrus Reticulata (tangerine) oil, Lavandula angustifolia (lavender) oil, Mentha Piperita (peppermint) oil, Mentha Spicata (spearmint) leaf oil, Aniba Rosaeodora (rosewood) wood oil, Cananga Odorata flower oil, Triticum Vulgare (Wheat) germ oil, Prunus Amygdalus dulcis (sweet almond) oil, and Olea Europaea (olive) fruit oil.)
+(Look for other oils in these blends, or create your own blends with other great oils like like Fractionated Cocos Nucifera (coconut) Oil, Vitis Vinifera (grape) seed oil, Citrus Reticulata (tangerine) oil, Lavandula angustifolia (lavender) oil, Mentha Piperita (peppermint) oil, Mentha Spicata (spearmint) leaf oil, Aniba Rosaeodora (rosewood) wood oil, Cananga Odorata flower oil, Triticum Vulgare (Wheat) germ oil, Prunus Amygdalus dulcis (sweet almond) oil, and Olea Europaea (olive) fruit oil.)

 The uses for Pure, essential Lavender oil is seemingly endless.
 These 5 only begin to scratch the surface of the potential uses for Lavender oil around the home.
 You can read our popular article on 50 Uses for Essential Lavender Oil here.

-If you would like to buy Lavender oil that is in its purest form, we recommend Young Living essential oils over other lower grades and those found in stores.
-Also, it is highly concentrated so where other brands require much more oil to achieve similar results, and most are not able to be ingested (taken internally), Young Living Lavender oil is 100% pure and only a few drops will go a long way.
+If you would like to buy Lavender oil that is in its purest form, we recommend 100% Pure Therapeutic essential oils over other lower grades and those found in stores.
+Also, it is highly concentrated so where other brands require much more oil to achieve similar results, and most are not able to be ingested (taken internally), Therapeutic Pharmaceutical grade oil is 100% pure and only a few drops will go a long way.

 * GET A DISCOUNT: If you are interested in buying pure Lavender oil at a significant discount, you can contact me and I can help set you up as a wholesale customer (you will save much more than what you will pay retail or anywhere online).